rill

 Order Preservation (Ordered Fan-In)

 Concurrent processing can boost performance, but since tasks take different amounts of time to complete, the results' order usually differs from the input order.
-This seemingly simple problem is deceptively challenging to solve correctly, especially at scale.
 While out-of-order results are acceptable in many scenarios, some cases require preserving the original order.
+This seemingly simple problem is deceptively challenging to solve correctly.

-To address this, rill provides ordered versions of its core functions, such as OrderedMap or OrderedFilter.
-These functions perform additional synchronization under the hood to ensure that if value x precedes value y in the input channel, then f(x) will precede f(y) in the output.
+To address this, Rill provides ordered versions of its core functions, such as OrderedMap or OrderedFilter.
+These functions perform additional synchronization under the hood to ensure that if value x precedes value y in the input stream, then f(x) will precede f(y) in the output.

 Here's a practical example: finding the first occurrence of a specific string among 1000 large files hosted online.
 Downloading all files at once would consume too much memory, processing them sequentially would be too slow, and traditional concurrency patterns do not preserve the order of files, making it challenging to find the first match.